microuser/SpringKeys/README.md

 - - Spring like behavior.
 For example a line return to scroll the window would make the top row have ballistic launchs.
 A launch uses a long spring nomal distance.

- Welcome to a typing tutor experience unlike any other!
+TODO A typing tutor experience unlike any other!
 This project aims to reinvent the terminal-based typing practice by introducing dynamic character movement, fluid animations, and engaging visuals.

 Key Features
 Characters with a Life of Their Own: Characters spring and drift within a network graph, creating a visually intriguing and interactive environment.